-Matt Joyal, Pillar’s chief technology officer believes that is being added to everything and that is the way technology is going.
+Matt Joyal, Pillar’s chief technology officer believes that AI is being added to everything and that is the way technology is going.
 Since the construction industry like theirs has so much data, it will appropriate to use them and make job sites efficient and safe.

 Alex Schwarzkopf, Pillar’s chief executive, founded the company with Joyal and a third friend while still in college in 2015 to address a giant gap in construction-site safety.
 Manual ways of keeping sites safe–with human fire watches, for example–weren’t as efficient or foolproof as they needed to be.
 Pillar’s rugged yellow, wireless devices can flag all sorts of troubles on before they become multimillion-dollar messes or cause injuries to people.
 They can identify leaks, which can result in mold, and determine the level of particulates like silica, which can be harmful to construction workers.

 The founders raised $3.6 million in funding and signed dozens of clients nationwide, including the World Trade Center in New York.
 Revenue is expected to reach at least $4 million this year, still small, but Pillar’s plans for predictive analytics should help growth accelerate.
 “Alex’s business is taking the risk out of the system,” says Martha Notaras, a partner at XL Innovate, the venture division of insurance giant AXA and an investor in Pillar.